hmhv/ASCAPIClient/docs/GameCenterLeaderboardSetMemberLocalizationsAPI.md

 import ASC

 let id = "id_example" // String | the id of the requested resource
-let fieldsGameCenterLeaderboardSetLocalizations = ["fieldsGameCenterLeaderboardSetLocalizations_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSetLocalizations (optional) let fieldsGameCenterLeaderboardSetReleases = ["fieldsGameCenterLeaderboardSetReleases_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSetReleases (optional) let fieldsGameCenterLeaderboardSets = ["fieldsGameCenterLeaderboardSets_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSets (optional) let fieldsGameCenterGroups = ["fieldsGameCenterGroups_example"] // [String] | the fields to include for returned resources of type gameCenterGroups (optional) let fieldsGameCenterDetails = ["fieldsGameCenterDetails_example"] // [String] | the fields to include for returned resources of type gameCenterDetails (optional) let fieldsGameCenterLeaderboards = ["fieldsGameCenterLeaderboards_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboards (optional) let limitLocalizations = 987 // Int | maximum number of related localizations returned (when they are included) (optional) let limitGameCenterLeaderboards = 987 // Int | maximum number of related gameCenterLeaderboards returned (when they are included) (optional) let limitReleases = 987 // Int | maximum number of related releases returned (when they are included) (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional)
+let fieldsGameCenterLeaderboardSets = ["fieldsGameCenterLeaderboardSets_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSets (optional) let fieldsGameCenterDetails = ["fieldsGameCenterDetails_example"] // [String] | the fields to include for returned resources of type gameCenterDetails (optional) let fieldsGameCenterGroups = ["fieldsGameCenterGroups_example"] // [String] | the fields to include for returned resources of type gameCenterGroups (optional) let fieldsGameCenterLeaderboardSetLocalizations = ["fieldsGameCenterLeaderboardSetLocalizations_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSetLocalizations (optional) let fieldsGameCenterLeaderboards = ["fieldsGameCenterLeaderboards_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboards (optional) let fieldsGameCenterLeaderboardSetReleases = ["fieldsGameCenterLeaderboardSetReleases_example"] // [String] | the fields to include for returned resources of type gameCenterLeaderboardSetReleases (optional) let include = ["include_example"] // [String] | comma-separated list of relationships to include (optional) let limitLocalizations = 987 // Int | maximum number of related localizations returned (when they are included) (optional) let limitGameCenterLeaderboards = 987 // Int | maximum number of related gameCenterLeaderboards returned (when they are included) (optional) let limitReleases = 987 // Int | maximum number of related releases returned (when they are included) (optional)

-GameCenterLeaderboardSetMemberLocalizationsAPI.gameCenterLeaderboardSetMemberLocalizationsGameCenterLeaderboardSetGetToOneRelated(id: id, fieldsGameCenterLeaderboardSetLocalizations: fieldsGameCenterLeaderboardSetLocalizations, fieldsGameCenterLeaderboardSetReleases: fieldsGameCenterLeaderboardSetReleases, fieldsGameCenterLeaderboardSets: fieldsGameCenterLeaderboardSets, fieldsGameCenterGroups: fieldsGameCenterGroups, fieldsGameCenterDetails: fieldsGameCenterDetails, fieldsGameCenterLeaderboards: fieldsGameCenterLeaderboards, limitLocalizations: limitLocalizations, limitGameCenterLeaderboards: limitGameCenterLeaderboards, limitReleases: limitReleases, include: include) { (response, error) in
+GameCenterLeaderboardSetMemberLocalizationsAPI.gameCenterLeaderboardSetMemberLocalizationsGameCenterLeaderboardSetGetToOneRelated(id: id, fieldsGameCenterLeaderboardSets: fieldsGameCenterLeaderboardSets, fieldsGameCenterDetails: fieldsGameCenterDetails, fieldsGameCenterGroups: fieldsGameCenterGroups, fieldsGameCenterLeaderboardSetLocalizations: fieldsGameCenterLeaderboardSetLocalizations, fieldsGameCenterLeaderboards: fieldsGameCenterLeaderboards, fieldsGameCenterLeaderboardSetReleases: fieldsGameCenterLeaderboardSetReleases, include: include, limitLocalizations: limitLocalizations, limitGameCenterLeaderboards: limitGameCenterLeaderboards, limitReleases: limitReleases) { (response, error) in
     guard error == nil else {
         print(error)
         return